 The practice had an infection prevention and control policy and procedures.
-They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
-Staff completed infection prevention and control training and received updates as required...
+They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM 01-05) published by the Department of Health and Social Care.
+Staff completed infection prevention and control training and received updates as required.

-The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
+The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM 01-05.
 The records showed equipment used by staff for cleaning and sterilising instruments were validated, maintained and used in line with the manufacturers' guidance.
+The practice had invested in a washer-disinfector to clean the used instruments which is considered best practice by HTM 01-05.

-The practice had in place systems and protocols to ensure that any dental laboratory work was disinfected prior to being sent to a dental laboratory and before the dental laboratory work was fitted in a patient's mouth.
+The practice had systems to ensure that any dental laboratory work was disinfected prior to being sent to a dental laboratory and before the dental laboratory work was fitted in a patient's mouth.